IBM/istio101/workshop/exercise-5/README.md

 ## Quizes

 1. Does a user need to modify their application to get metrics for their applications?
 A: 1.
 Yes 2.
-No.
+No.  (2 is correct)

 2. Does a user need to modify their application to get distributed tracing for their application to work properly?
 A: 1.
 Yes 2.
-No.
+No.  (1 is correct)

 3. What distributed tracing system does Istio support by default?
 A: 1.
 Zipkin 2.
 Kibana 3.
 LogStash 4.
-Jaeger
+Jaeger.
+(1 and 4 are correct)